camdenreslink/code.camdenreslink.com/content/dev/fun-tricks-with-mono-cecil-in-fsharp/index.md

 {{< graph-container name="address" >}}

-Here is one for the Customer class.
+Here is one for the Product class.
 It is pretty large, so try zooming in:
-{{< graph-container name="customer" >}}
+{{< graph-container name="product" >}}

 {{< script-resource resource="js/dependency-graphs.js" >}}

 Oh no!
 We forgot to add code to detect cycles!
 This blog post is long enough, so I think that can wait for another day.
+Another oversight, is that we aren't digging into generic types (like collections) to traverse those nested property types.
+A lot could be done to make this code more complete, but I think you get the gist of it.

 Why Would We Go Through All This Effort?
 ========================================